tmartinx/svauto/README.md

     sudo packer build packer/centos7-gui.yaml

-NOTE: The resulting images are created under packer/ubuntu18-tmpl, or packer/centos7-tmpl, or ...
+NOTE: The resulting images are created under `packer/ubuntu18-tmpl`, or `packer/centos7-tmpl`, or ...

 #### Packer and Ansible

 Those small Packer Templates tested on previous baby steps, are the base for the rest of "SVAuto Image Factory".

-For example: packer/ubuntu18.yaml is the base for packer/ubuntu18-template.yaml, where the "*-template.yaml" is the one actually being used by "svauto.sh".
+For example: `packer/ubuntu18.yaml` is the base for `packer/ubuntu18-template.yaml`, where the `*-template.yaml` is the one actually being used by `svauto.sh`.

-SVAuto basically glues together Packer and Ansible, under temporaries subdirectories (packer/build-something), it then goes there and runs "packer build" for you.
+SVAuto basically glues together Packer and Ansible, under temporaries subdirectories (`packer/build-something`), it then goes there and runs `packer build` for you.

 Building an Ubuntu 18.04 QCoW (compressed) with Packer and Ansible: